 Bring some ice

 If your minnows get too hot, they’ll die.
 It’s usually best to hold them in cool, but not cold water.
-Keith Sutton suggests a water temperature of 50 to 65 degrees, and that sounds about right to us.
+We suggest a water temperature of 50 to 65 degrees.

 Hook Choice and How to Rig a Minnow for Crappie